truecharts/website/docs/manual/helm/guides/add-ingress.md

   main:
     enabled: true
     hosts:
-      - host: chart-example.local #Edit Required
+      - host: chart-example.local
-        paths:
-          - path: /
-            pathType: Prefix
-            overrideService:
-              name: main
-              port: 80 #Edit Required
     tls:
       - hosts:
-          - chart-example.local #Edit Required
+         - chart-example.local
-    integrations:
-      traefik:
-        enabled: true
 ```

-This can be expanded by adding "integrations" with cert-manager, traefik, and/or homepage, for example:
+This can be expanded by adding "integrations" with cert-manager, and/or homepage, for example:

 ```
 ingress: